To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 Worst Stock Market Crash Years

-However, there is one problem with moving to cash; it is the timing.
+However, there is one problem with moving to cash: the timing.

 How to Avoid the Next Stock Market Crash – eBook & Video Training